Skip to main content

 Installation

-Add the Verisoul repository to your project’s settings.gradle file:
+Add these lines to your settings.gradle file.

 dependencyResolutionManagement {